 I have compiled a sample City Hall timeline linked below!

-Then after meeting the judge we move upstairs to the rotunda where we need to be within earshot of the judge who will call your names when it’s your turn.
+Then after meeting the officiant, we move upstairs to the rotunda where we need to be within earshot of the officiant who will call your names when you’re up!

 Understand the booked time with your photographer